NextGen45/readingnotes.md/Cloud.md

 Example:

-$ git remote rename js jane
+$ git remote rename js Tommy

 $ git remote

 origin

-jane
+Tommy

-*In the example above, we can see that the remote’s short name has been changed from js to Jane.
-The command git remote lists our existing remotes, which jane is now one of.
-The rename action also alters names of remote branches: js/master would change to jane/master.
+For the example above, you can see that the remote’s short name has been changed from js to Tommy.
+The command git remote lists the existing remotes, which my name is now one of.
+There is rename action that alters the names of remote branches: js/master would change to Tommy/master.

-Remove
+* Remove

 To remove a remote for whatever reason (e.g., a contributor has left the team, the server has moved), simply use the git remote rm command:

-Example:
+For example:

-$ git remote rm jane
+$ git remote rm Tommy

 $ git remote

 origin
-NOTE: Reminder: “origin” is simply the default remote name when you use the git clone command.
+“origin” is simply the default remote name when you use the git clone command.

-Undoing Actions
-Git has mechanisms for undoing certain actions.

-Commit Mistakes
-You can use the –amend command when you need to alter a commit message or forgot to add some files.

-$ git commit --amend
-In the example above, you can use this command to easily change your commit message, if no changes were made since the newest commit.

-$ git commit -m “my first commit”

-$ git add example_file

-$ git commit --amend
-In the above example, a forgotten file is added to a commit.

-Unstaging a File
-$ git reset HEAD index.html

-Unstaged changes after reset:

-M index.html
-Above, we see that the git reset HEAD command unstaged the index.html file.

-NOTE: When git reset --hard is used, Git overwrites all changes in the working directory, permanently destroying any uncommitted changes.

-Undo a Committed Snapshot
-To undo changes resulting from a particular commit, use the git revert command.
-This command appends a new commit that undoes changes introduced by a specific commit.
-This prevents Git from losing history.

-$ git commit -m "Example Commit"

-$ git revert HEAD
-*In the example above, a new commit gets appended and rolls back changes from a specific commit.

-Unmodifying a File
-To have a file return to its state when you last committed, utilize the git checkout command.